-The Department of Criminal Justice at the University of Central Florida provides excellence in teaching, research and service.
-Dedicated to its students, the faculty delivers outstanding instruction at the undergraduate and graduate levels, incorporating learning, service and inquiry.
-The department also conducts quality research and pursues local, state and federal funding to advance knowledge in our discipline.
-By actively developing meaningful partnerships, it provides exemplary service to the university and the broader professional and academic community.
+The UCF Department of Criminal Justice provides excellence in teaching, research and service.
+Dedicated to our students, faculty members deliver outstanding undergraduate and graduate instruction, incorporating learning, service and inquiry.
+The department also conducts quality research, pursuing local, state and federal funding to advance knowledge within our discipline.
+By actively developing meaningful partnerships, we provide exemplary service to the university and broader professional and academic community.

 In the News